 - 34. With regard to characteristics of IAS, agreeing on tariffs for specific data volumes and speeds of the IAS would not represent a limitation of the exercise of the end-users' rights (ref.
 Recital 7).
-Moreover, BEREC considers that end-users' rights are likely to be unaffected, at least in the case that data volume, speed characteristics and pricing are applied in an application-agnostic way (refer to paragraphs 34a and 35).
+Moreover, BEREC considers that end-users' rights are likely to be unaffected, at least in the case that data volume-and, speed characteristics and pricing are applied in an application-agnostic way (refer to paragraph paragraphs 34a and 35).
 The same assumption applies to offering different speeds for different IAS subscriptions, including in the case of mobile IAS subscriptions. - 34a.
 In these Guidelines, "application-agnostic" means that the commercial and technical treatment of traffic is independent of application.
 Under Article 3(2), where the ISP provides more than one level of QoS, application-agnostic implies that any application may populate any QoS level as selected by the end-user.
-Under Article 3(3), where the ISP provides more than one "category of traffic", application-agnostic implies that the treatment of traffic within each category is independent of application. - 34b.
-Different levels for QoS parameters other than data volumes and speeds, such as latency, jitter and packet loss, can also be agreed upon under Article 3(2).
-Such QoS levels must not be confused with "categories of traffic" under the second subparagraph of Article 3(3) (refer to paragraphs 57-75).
-When assessing cases in which ISPs provide different IAS subscriptions, each with a different level of QoS, NRAs should ensure that the implementation of the different QoS levels is application-agnostic and transparent
+Under Article 3(3), where the

-17 NRAs should also consider whether the definition of "commercial practices" in Article 2(d) of the Unfair Commercial Practices Directive (UCPD) could also provide guidance in understanding the term, ref. "any acts, omission, course of conduct or representation, commercial communication, including advertising and marketing, by a trader, directly connected with a promotion, sale or supply of a product", http://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=OJ:L:2005:149:0022:0039:EN:PDF.
+20 NRAs should also consider whether the definition of "commercial practices" in Article 2(d) of the Unfair Commercial Practices Directive (UCPD) could also provide guidance in understanding the term, ref. "any acts, omission, course of conduct or representation, commercial communication, including advertising and marketing, by a trader, directly connected with a promotion, sale or supply of a product", http://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=OJ:L:2005:149:0022:0039:EN:PDF.
 However, it should also be noted that the goal of the UCPD is different from the goal of Regulation 2015/2120 in as much as the former mainly addresses commercial practices which are directly connected with a promotion, sale or supply of a product (i.e. mainly advertising and marketing) whereas the latter establishes common rules to safeguard equal and non-discriminatory treatment of traffic in the provision of internet access services and related end-users' rights.